 The length and timing of the Labor Doula Program is primarily up to the individual student.
-If you are pursuing certification, you have up to two years from the time you complete the training workshop to begin the practicum.
+If you are pursuing certification, you have up to one year from the time you complete the training workshop to begin the practicum.
 Once you begin the practicum, you have up to one year to complete the requirements and apply for certification.
 Some students prefer to complete their birth experience and independent work quickly and finish within two terms, while other students choose to work through the practicum more slowly, completing their work in three or four terms.
-If more time is needed, a student may petition for an extension from the Specialized Programs Coordinator.
+If more time is needed, a student may petition for an extension from the Doula Programs Mentor.

 Labor Doula Program